andrew-alarcon17/Credit_Risk_Modeling/README.md

 # Credit_Risk_Modeling

+## About the Data

+This data contains information about consumer loans in 2015 by a company called Lending Club.
+Features in this data include credit scores, number of finance inquiries, address including zip codes, and state, and many others.
+The file is a matrix of about 421 thousand observations and 74 variables.

 ## Project Summary

 For this project, I will be exploring a dataset of debtors (borrowers) in order to try to compute three main components:

 ### 1) Probability of Default
 This estimates the likelihood that a borrower will be unable to meet its debt obligations.
+In the Monitoring notebook, the data is cleaned and preprocessed in order to create the PD Model.

 ### 2) Loss Given Default
 If a borrower defaults, LGD calculates the amount of money that is lost given by the creditor as a percentage of total exposure at the time of default.